-Course Name: The World today
+Course Name: The World today Course Code: MAD 501 Credit hours: 2

 This class focuses on the current world affairs.
 It combines structural (such as demographics or environment) and conjunctural (ongoing tensions and conflicts) issues.
 Case studies will be selected by the instructor.